mozilla-l10n/localizer-documentation/products/firefox_android/how_to_localize.md

 ## Localize the Firefox for Android folder

-* [Pontoon](https://pontoon.mozilla.org/firefox-for-android/): choose your locale code from there.
-* [Pootle](https://mozilla.locamotion.org/projects/mobile/): choose your locale code from there.
+* [Pontoon](https://pontoon.mozilla.org/projects/firefox-for-android/): choose your locale code from there.

 Once you’ve finished covering this folder, please note you still have strings to translate.
 See below for more instructions.